offen/analyticstxt/draft-ring-analyticstxt.md

 ##### none

-The data collected is not shared with any party unless directly affiliated with implementor.
+The data collected is not shared with any party unless directly affiliated with the implementor, e.g. employees.

 ##### per-user